Health emergency cost map Nepal: Bir vs Patan vs private hospitals, and what insurance actually covers

 - Enrollment: At Health Insurance Service points in your local-level municipal unit, with a citizenship certificate and family details.

 That is the marketing.
-The operational reality, documented by the openIMIS Nepal program data and academic studies on the program, is less flattering.
+The operational reality, documented by openIMIS Nepal program data and academic studies, is less flattering.
 NHIP covers about 28 percent of the population.
 Renewal sits around 54 percent, with a 2018 dropout study putting that figure as high as 38 percent, and a Pokhara-specific study finding a 28.2 percent dropout rate.
 Hospitals have been absorbing billions of rupees in unpaid NHIP claims, and Nepali Times reported in 2024 that beneficiaries were paying around five times their nominal coverage out of pocket because the insurance side of the bill was not flowing through.
 In February 2026 the Ministry of Health released Rs 750 million to clear part of the backlog and resume payments, after months of stoppages.

 What private health insurance actually covers

-Private health insurance in Nepal is sold primarily by non-life insurers — Shikhar Insurance, Sagarmatha, Himalayan Everest, IGI Prudential, Neco, Prabhu Insurance, NIC Asia, and a handful of others.
+Private health insurance in Nepal is sold primarily by non-life insurers: Shikhar Insurance, Sagarmatha, Himalayan Everest, IGI Prudential, Neco, Prabhu Insurance, NIC Asia, and a handful of others.
 Life insurers (Nepal Life, Surya Jyoti, Citizen Life and others) sell critical-illness riders attached to a base life policy rather than pure health insurance.

 The standard structure is a sum-insured product.
-You pick a coverage cap — common tiers are Rs 1 lakh, 2 lakh, 5 lakh, 10 lakh, 15 lakh, 25 lakh — and the premium scales with age, family size, and tier.
+You pick a coverage cap (common tiers are Rs 1 lakh, 2 lakh, 5 lakh, 10 lakh, 15 lakh, 25 lakh) and the premium scales with age, family size, and tier.
 What gets covered up to that cap, in most products:

 - In-patient hospitalisation, including ICU and ventilator